 Read more | The best time to visit Tulum

-Tulum is a very safe city when it comes to tourism.
+Tulum is a relatively safe city when it comes to tourism.
 I personally find it to be one of the safest places to spend a vacation as compared to many other places in Mexico.

 The crime rate is very low here, and even if a crime does take place, it’s mostly related to drugs.
 As long as you’re avoiding getting involved with drug dealers or other shady activities, you’ll be fine.